mozilla/Snappy-Symbolication-Server/README.md

       type.
     - `"retries"` Must be an integer type.
 Sets the maximum number of retries that will be attempted before giving up.
+    - `"retryDelayMs"` Must be an integer type.
+Sets the approximate amount of delay between retries.
     - `"symbolURLs"` A list of strings, each specifying a URL from which symbols can be requested.
 Symbol files will be requested from each URL at `<url>/<module>/<breakpadId>/<symbol filename>`.